sertainty/Sertainty-Wrappers/NodeJS/README.md

 - [API reference](#api-reference)

 ## Getting Started with Sertainty
-This is the official NodeJS SDK for Sertainty; Which provides functionality for generating ID files and protect data and control access for specific user/time/device/number of times to access.
+This is the official NodeJS SDK for Sertainty; Which provides functionality for generating ID files and protect data and control access.

 #### Installing
 Currently we support Windows only.